This post was updated in April 2019.

 Itinerary: Campsite in the desert near Al Mintirib – Wadi Bani Khalid (route 32) – Sur/Al Ayjeh – Al Ayjeh Plaza Hotel

-Wadi Bani Khalid: perhaps the most famous wadi of Oman and a very beautiful one indeed!
+Perhaps the most famous wadi of Oman and a very beautiful one indeed!
 This is how I drew an oasis when I was a child: green palm trees around a perfect pool…

-Sur and Al Ayjeh: a lovely coastal village!
+A lovely coastal village!
 I particularly liked Al Ayjeh with its charming lighthouse, whitewashed houses and traditional dhows (boats) in the harbour.
 Fun fact: between Sur and Al Ayjeh you find the only suspension bridge in Oman.

 Road trip day 9: coastal drive and Ras Al Jinz